aws-samples/amazon-ecs-fargate-consul-connect-example/README.md

 ## Deploy the Ingress service + Load Balancer

-To expose the `greeter` service to the internet, we'll create an `nginx` service with a Consul client which will to proxy requests to it via the mesh, and put that service behind an Application Load Balancer.
+To expose the `greeter` service to the internet, we'll create an `nginx` service with a Consul client which will proxy requests to it via the mesh, and put that service behind an Application Load Balancer.

 Build and push the ingress-init container
 ```bash